 - a.
-For the birth of the eligible employee's child and to care for a newborn child. - b.
-For placement with the eligible employee of a child for adoption or foster care. - c.
-To care for an eligible employee's spouse, domestic partner, child, parent or parent-in-law with a serious health condition. - d.
-Because of a serious health condition that makes the eligible employee unable to perform any of the essential functions of the employee's job. - e.
-Because of a "qualifying exigency" arising out of the fact that the eligible employee's spouse, son, daughter or parent is a member of the Armed Forces, including the National Guard or Reserves or a retired member of the Armed Forces, on active duty (or has been notified of an impending call or order to active duty) in support of a contingency operation. - f.
-For an eligible employee to care for his or her spouse, son, daughter, parent or next of kin who is a covered servicememberservice member with a serious injury or illness.
+For the birth of the eligible employee's child and to care for a bond with a newborn child.; - b.
+For placement with the eligible employee of a child for adoption or foster care, and to bond with that child. - c.
+To care for an eligible employee's spouse, domestic partner, child, parent or parent in law with a serious health condition.immediate family member (spouse, child or parent) with a serious health condition; - d.
+Because of a serious health condition that makes the eligible employee unable to perform any of the essential functions of the employee's job.To take medical leave when the employee is unable to work because of a serious health condition; or - e.
+Because of aFor "qualifying exigency" arising out of the fact that the eligible employee's spouse, son, daughter or parent is a member of the Armed Forces, including the National Guard or Reserves or a retired member of the Armed Forces, on active duty (or has been notified of an